Colorbond Fence Price Calculator

 • 10-year workmanship warranty included (installed)

-What's a Fair Colorbond Fence Price Per Metre in Melbourne?
+Colorbond Fence Price Per Metre & Colorbond Fencing Prices in Melbourne

-In 2025, expect to pay $120–$180 per metre for supply-only Colorbond fencing materials (1.8m height, standard finish), and $180–$260 per metre installed in Melbourne and the Mornington Peninsula.
-Prices vary based on height, profile type (plinths, lattice), coastal exposure requiring premium finishes, and terrain complexity.
-Gate additions, old fence removal, and difficult access can add $12–$50 per metre to the base cost.
+In 2026, Colorbond fencing prices in Melbourne sit at $120–$180 per metre for supply-only Colorbond fencing materials (1.8m height, standard finish), and $180–$260 per metre installed in Melbourne and the Mornington Peninsula.
+The Colorbond fence price per metre (or Colorbond fence price per meter for US-spelling searches) varies based on height, profile type (plinths, lattice), coastal exposure requiring premium finishes, and terrain complexity.
+Gate additions, old fence removal, and difficult access can add $12–$50 per metre to the base Colorbond fence cost.

-Our calculator provides transparent pricing that reflects real 2025 Victorian market rates, including marine-grade fixings for coastal properties, GST-inclusive totals, and optional extras like plinths ($42–$84 per bay) and gates ($310–$620 supply-only).
-Always request an on-site quote to confirm final pricing based on your property's specific conditions, soil type, and council requirements.
+Our Colorbond fence calculator - also called a Colorbond fence cost calculator - provides transparent Colorbond fencing cost estimates based on real 2026 Victorian market rates.
+That includes marine-grade fixings for coastal properties, GST-inclusive totals, and optional extras like plinths ($42–$84 per bay) and gates ($310–$620 supply-only).
+The cost of Colorbond fence per metre installed generally falls between $180 and $260, but always request an on-site quote to confirm final Colorbond fencing cost per metre based on your property's specific conditions, soil type, and council requirements.

 Colorbond Fence Height Comparison: 1.5m vs 1.8m vs 2.1m vs 2.4m